smdz-studios/docs-smdz-studio/scripts/fast-repair.md

 **DO NOT CHANGE THE RESOURCE FOLDER NAME!**

 If you rename the folder, the script will NOT function and will stop automatically for security reasons.
 Check: https://smdz-studios.tebex.io/legal
+*If you have an open source version, you can remove this security in the first lines of server.lua, sv_main.lua, etc.*